Sheena Rijwani

 Account-based marketing is a team effort.
 Since it combines sales and marketing efforts to target and convert high-value accounts, synergy within the teams is essential.

-For this to work, the teams must work together in coordination to produce the best output.
-The discrepancy can cost accurate targeting, and thus, the conversion of a high-value account.
+For this to work, the teams must coordinate to produce the best output.
+The discrepancy can cost accurate targeting and, thus, the conversion of a high-value account.

 B2B Account-Based Marketing